Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Theoretical framework and results

 \subsection{Scattering amplitude}

 Since we consider heavy-meson production, the heavy quark--antiquark pair is not sourced from the nucleon wave function but is generated perturbatively.
 The hard scattering therefore proceeds dominantly through gluon exchange at leading order (LO).
-At this order, the production amplitudes can be constructed straightforwardly from the relevant Feynman diagrams, which are shown in Fig.~\ref{f1}.
-In perturbative QCD, there are six such diagrams contributing at LO.
-The lower blob represents the nonperturbative nucleon matrix element, which is parameterized in terms of the $k_\perp$-moment of gluon GTMD or a gluon GPD through the application of the collinear twist expansion, as discussed below.
-The upper blob encodes the hadronization of the heavy quark--antiquark pair into the final-state meson and is described by the corresponding meson distribution amplitude, whose explicit vertex structure depends on whether the produced meson is a vector or an axial-vector state and will be specified below.
+At this order, the production amplitudes can be constructed straightforwardly from the six Feynman diagrams.
+In this section, we show Fig.~\ref{f1}, which provides a schematic illustration of the overall scattering process, while Fig.~\ref{f2} (see Appendix) collects the detailed Feynman diagrams entering the LO calculation.
+The nonperturbative nucleon matrix element is parameterized in terms of the $k_\perp$-moment of the gluon GTMD or a gluon GPD through the application of the collinear twist expansion, as discussed below.
+On the other hand, the hadronization of the heavy quark--antiquark pair into the final-state meson is described by the corresponding meson distribution amplitude, whose explicit vertex structure depends on whether the produced meson is a vector or an axial-vector state and is specified below.

-The scattering amplitude $\mathcal{M}$ is characterized by the following schematic factorized form~\footnote{We note that additional contributions can arise from the intrinsic $k_\perp$ dependence within the meson distribution amplitude.
-For light meson production, such terms have been shown to generate leading power contribution to exclusive $\pi^0$ production through the coupling of twist-3 DAs to nucleon transversity GPDs, as extensively studied in for instance Ref.~\cite{Duplancic:2023xrt}.
-However, as our primary focus is the isolation of the novel nucleon-side twist-3 effects that enable access to gluon GTMDs, we omit these meson-side corrections in the current analysis to maintain focus on the Wigner-type observables.}:
+The scattering amplitude $\mathcal{M}$ can be represented schematically in the following factorized form~\footnote{A fully transverse-momentum-dependent treatment of the meson side would more naturally be formulated in terms of a meson light-front wave function rather than a purely collinear distribution amplitude.
+In particular, for light vector meson production, phenomenological approaches often retain the quark transverse momentum in the meson wave function and in the hard subprocess, together with Sudakov suppression~\cite{Goloskokov:2005sd,Goloskokov:2006hr,Favart:2015umi}.
+In the present work, however, our primary aim is to isolate the nucleon-side kinematic twist-3 mechanism that gives access to the relevant gluon GTMD moments.
+For the heavy-quarkonium channel emphasized in the main text, we therefore restrict ourselves to the standard leading approximation consistent with collinear factorization combined with NRQCD~\cite{Collins:1997fj,Ivanov:2004vd,Chen:2019ysy,Flett:2021wfe}.
+A more complete treatment of meson-side transverse-momentum and relativistic corrections is left for future work~\cite{Lappi:2020ufv}.}: